2022–23 BYU Cougars men's basketball team

-The 2022–23 BYU Cougars men's basketball team represent Brigham Young University in the current 2022–23 NCAA Division I men's basketball season.
-It is head coach Mark Pope's fourth season as BYU's head coach and the Cougars 12th and last season as members of the West Coast Conference (WCC) as they will begin as members of the Big 12 Conference in the 2023–24 season.
-The Cougars play their home games at the Marriott Center in Provo, Utah.
+The 2022–23 BYU Cougars men's basketball team represented Brigham Young University during the 2022–23 NCAA Division I men's basketball season.
+In head coach Mark Pope's fourth season as BYU's head coach and the Cougars 12th and final season as members of the West Coast Conference (WCC) as they will begin as members of the Big 12 Conference in the 2023–24 season.
+The Cougars played their home games at the Marriott Center in Provo, Utah.

 Previous season

 The Cougars finished the 2021–22 season 24–11, 9–6 in WCC play to finish in fifth place.
 In the WCC tournament, they defeated Loyola Marymount in the second round before losing to San Francisco in the quarterfinals.
 BYU received an at-large bid to the National Invitation Tournament as a No. 2 seed.
 They defeated Long Beach State and Northern Iowa before losing in the quarterfinals to Washington State.